Imperia Cognati: Name and origin

-Imperia was born the daughter of Diana di Pietro Cognati (other sources: Cugnati, Corgnati), a Roman prostitute.
+Imperia was born the daughter of Diana di Pietro Cognati (other sources give Cugnati or Corgnati), a Roman prostitute.
 Her father was called Paris, either by given name or "De Paris" as a toponymic surname.
 It has thus been speculated that Paris de Grassis, the later master of ceremonies of Pope Julius II, could have been her father when he was young.
-Imperia called herself in documents Imperia (di Pietro) Cognati, while in her will she referred to herself as Imperia de Paris.
+Imperia called herself in documents "Imperia (di Pietro) Cognati", while in her will she referred to herself as "Imperia de Paris".
 She has been later referred to by the name of Lucrezia, which was the name of her daughter and probably not her own given name.

 There are further uncertainties about the year and place of her birth.
-Besides 1486, there are sources claiming her being born on 3 August 1481, five years earlier.
-The place of her birth is commonly claimed to be Rome, or more specific the Via Alessandrina in the district of Borgo.
+Besides 1486, there are sources which claim she was born on 3 August 1481, five years earlier.
+The place of her birth is commonly claimed to be Rome, or more specifically the Via Alessandrina in the district of Borgo.
 However, it is also said she hailed from Ferrara.

 Career

+Detail of Sappho from Raphael's Parnassus (1510–11), modelled by Imperia.

 She either chose the name of Imperia early on as her business name or only started offering her body after the birth of her daughter.
 Either way, soon after her entrance into the business, she was considered the archetype of a courtesan.
 Contemporary sources praised her charm and intelligence.
-The banker Agostino Chigi was the regular and main client of Imperia, at this point called the richest banker in the world.
+Imperia's regular and main client, the banker Agostino Chigi, was at this point called the richest banker in the world.
 He financed Imperia to maintain what was called a royal standard of living, and she kept both a palace in Rome and a country villa outside the city.

 As was the custom for courtesans, she spent her days by the window, where she displayed her appearance to passers by.
 She was known to be courted by the men of the Papal court, but her tactic was to remain exclusive and accept only few clients, while she still surrounded herself with courtiers from noble families.
-Those friends included Raphael, for whose paintings Imperia acted as a model more than once.
-Several anecdotes survived showing her salacious wit: Above her doorstep was an inscription inviting only those who would bring esprit, wit and good mood and who would leave money or a considerable present when leaving.
-There was also the saying that Rome was blessed by the Gods twice: Mars gave them the Imperium Romanum while Venus gave them the Imperia.
+Her friends included Raphael, for whose paintings Imperia acted as a model more than once.
+Several anecdotes survive showing her salacious wit: for example, above her doorstep was an inscription inviting only those who would bring esprit, wit and good mood and who would leave money or a considerable present when leaving.
+There was also the saying that Rome was blessed by the Gods twice: Mars gave them the Imperium Romanum, while Venus gave them the Imperia.